-- Core courses will be assigned by the administration team after review of current course performance, current test scores, and any recommendations from the eighth grade teacher(s). - Honors level courses are accelerated courses.
-Students on an honors course path in middle school should continue this advanced pathway if they meet prerequisites. - No parent override of any prerequisite will be accepted. - Students taking courses for a Carnegie unit in middle school may retake the course(s) during their ninth grade year only.
+- Core courses will be assigned by the administration team after review of current course performance as well as current and historical test scores such as MAP and SC Ready. - Honors level courses are accelerated courses.
+Students on an honors course path in middle school should continue this advanced pathway if they meet prerequisites. - No parent override of any prerequisite will be accepted. - Students taking courses for a Carnegie unit in middle school may retake the course(s) during their ninthgrade year only.